Ulysses Burgh, 2nd Baron Downes: Political career

-Burgh was returned to parliament for Carlow County in 1818, a seat he held until 1826, and then represented Queenborough between 1826 and 1830.
+Burgh was returned to parliament for County Carlow in 1818, a seat he held until 1826, and then represented Queenborough between 1826 and 1830.
 He held office under Lord Liverpool as Surveyor-General of the Ordnance between 1820 and 1827.
 In 1826 he succeeded his second cousin William Downes, 1st Baron Downes, who had no children, as second Baron Downes according to a special remainder in the letters patent.
 As this was an Irish peerage it did not entitle him to an automatic seat in the House of Lords and he was able to remain a member of the House of Commons.
-However, in 1833 he was elected an Irish Representative Peer and entered the House of Lords.
+However, in 1833 he was elected an Irish representative peer and entered the House of Lords.
 In 1860 he was appointed a Knight Grand Cross of the Order of the Bath.

 On the retirement of the Duke of Wellington from political life, Lord Downes also retired and occupied himself with the life of a country gentleman.
 He became in due course major-general on 10 January 1837, lieutenant-general on 9 November 1846, colonel of the 54th foot 1845–50, colonel of the 29th regiment on 15 August 1850, full general on 20 June 1854, and was made G.C.B. in 1869.

 Downes died at Bert House, Athy, County Kildare, on 26 July 1863.